 Wealth, however, also attracts robbers, so in order to protect his people, Roa Rawal Jaisal ordered a strong fort, Sonar Qila, to be constructed atop a 76-metre-high hill.
 The population was then moved inside the walls of the fort, which was fortified with 99 ramparts.
 Large stone balls and long stone cylinders were placed on the walls, and during sieges, Rajput soldiers would roll these balls and cylinders over the edge, causing many casualties among attackers, who attempted to scale the walls of the fort.
 Still today, some of these balls remain on the walls.

-As the population of Jaisalmer increased, people began building houses outside the fort, so as a means of protection, the Prince ordered a 4.5-kilometre long wall to be erected around this new part of the town.
+As the population of Jaisalmer increased, people began building houses outside the fort, so as a means of protection, the Prince ordered a wall, 4.5 km long, to be erected around this new part of the town.